IanKaneshiro/IanKaneshiro/README.md

 # About Me:
 I am a passionate software engineer with a love for solving challenging problems and a strong desire to continually grow and improve myself.

-Currently I am well versed in JavaScript, React.js, Python but I'm extremely eager to continue to expand my knowledge base.
-I'm excited to continue to build applications and experiment with new technologies and languages.
+Currently I am proficient in JavaScript, React.js / Redux, and Python and I'm actively working on expanding beyond my current knowledge base.
+One of my favorite parts of being a software engineer is no longer having to say “I wish there was an app for that”.
+I can just create one!

 Learning is a lifelong journey for me and I'm just getting started!